olismohn/TerjeMods/README.md

 - selling the modifications or any part of the code,
 - using the code in paid products or services,
 - monetizing servers or projects where TerjeMods are a core component,
-- generating direct or indirect revenue through advertising, subscriptions, or donations linked to the use of this code.
+- generating direct or indirect revenue through advertising or subscriptions to the use of this code.

+*Collecting voluntary donations without receiving any benefit is permitted and is not considered a paid service.*

 ## Attribution